 Horseback riders are welcome at 16 Missouri state parks where equestrian trails often wind through wilderness settings.

 Dr. Edmund A. Babler Memorial State Park near St. Louis has a 6-mile trail that takes riders by the historic stables, an outstanding example of the beautiful stonework done by the Civilian Conservation Corps in the 1930s.

-Riders are welcome at Sam A. Baker State Park on portions of the Mudlick Trail, which goes through the St. Francois Mountains, one of the oldest mountain regions in North America.
+Riders are welcome at Sam A. Baker State Park on portions of Mudlick Trail, which goes through the St. Francois Mountains, one of the oldest mountain regions in North America.
 The trail goes from Big Creek Valley to the top of Mudlick Mountain.

-At Crowder State Park, the Thompson River Trail on the open low-lying flood plain of the Thompson River, is open to riders.
-Cuivre River State Park allows equestrian use on both loops of the Cuivre River Trail.
+At Crowder State Park, Thompson River Trail, on the open low-lying flood plain of the Thompson River, is open to riders.
+Cuivre River State Park allows equestrian use on both loops of Cuivre River Trail.

 Riders can enjoy some of the state park system’s most spectacular scenery on the 10-mile Goggins Mountain Equestrian Trail at Johnson’s Shut-Ins State Park.
 The trail passes through a 5,000-acre wild area with several rocky creek crossings